Understanding Central Auditory Processing Disorder (CAPD)

-A child can be at risk for CAPD if the child
+A Child Can Be at Risk for CAPD if the Child

 Although head trauma and chronic ear infections are amongst the common causes of Central Auditory Processing Disorder (CAPD), sometimes the actual cause is unknown.
 Whatever the cause or combination of causes for CAPD, it is necessary to evaluate each child individually.
 Dr. Shaila Nanjundiah is a certified CAPD expert who has treated a number of children with CAPD successfully through her personalized communication intervention techniques.

 What is Central Auditory Processing Disorder?

-Symptoms of APD can range from mild to severe and can take many different behaviorial manifestations including poor vocabulary, poor listening comprehension and difficulty in following multi-step directions or phone conversations.
-At times, poor reading or spelling skills, articulation problems, difficulty remembering specific details of events, distractability and poor organizational skills are also seen in these children.
+Symptoms of APD can range from mild to severe and can take many different behavioral manifestations including poor vocabulary, poor listening comprehension, and difficulty in following multi-step directions or phone conversations.
+At times, poor reading or spelling skills, articulation problems, difficulty remembering specific details of events, distractibility, and poor organizational skills are also seen in these children.
 In some children, poor listening skills due to CAPD can cause speech, language and reading deficits with implications for their academic performance and self-esteem.

 CAPD is a complex disorder.
 It can arise as part of a neurological or disease process such as head injuries, tumours, degenerative disorders, viral infections, surgical compromise, hyperbilirubinemia, concussions and hereditary factors.
 It can also co-exist with other disorders such as attention deficit disorder, speech and language delays, learning disabilities, autism spectrum disorders, pervasive developmental disorder, sensory integration disorder, visual perceptual deficits and hearing loss.

 School teachers, study team directors, parents may request more information about CAPD through email or phone.
 As an advocate for school children who need her services, Dr. Nanjundiah can also make a presentation on CAPD.
 Parents may also consult with her for an individual evaluation of their child.
-Modification of environmental acoustics, exercises to improve language or vocabulary building, auditory memory enhancement and auditory integration training are some of the techniques employed to help children with CAPD.
+Modification of environmental acoustics, exercises to improve language or vocabulary building, auditory memory enhancement, and auditory integration training are some of the techniques employed to help children with CAPD.

-We also offer individualized Interactive Metronome(IM) program to improve focus and coordinated performance for children with CAPD, Attention deficit disorders, Autism, Asperger’s syndrome and balance disorders.
+We also offer individualized Interactive Metronome(IM) program to improve focus and coordinated performance for children with CAPD, Attention deficit disorders, Autism, Asperger’s syndrome, and balance disorders.
 For additional information of this program please visit the Interactive Metronome website at http://www.interactivemetronome.com/IMPublic/products.aspx

 Before Your First Appointment